ashinlaurel/route-rover-images/README.md

 A simple image set to be used as default thumbnails for **places** and **food spots** in our travel app (e.g. Add Place / Add Food Place screens).

-These images will be served via CDN (e.g. GitHub + jsDelivr) and used when actual images are unavailable.

 ---

 ## 📁 Folder Structure